KanchanBora/Bangalore-House-Prediction/README.md

 # Bangalore-House-Prediction

-Initially i modified the null values in the corpus using the mean of values as
+Initially i modified the null values in the corpus using the mean of values as follows
  ![image](https://user-images.githubusercontent.com/108566907/203056846-67d3d01d-6152-481c-b9e1-c5b28027aaa6.png)